betadots/hdm/DEVELOPMENT.md

     # generate an access token - note: username: admin, password: puppetlabs
     puppet-access login -l 2y

+The token will be saved in `/root/.puppetlabs/token`

 If this produces an error like `Unhandled exception: locale::facet::_S_create_c_locale name not valid` you want to check your locale settings by running locale.
-When running on a macOS System you have to unset the LC_CTYPE local: `unset LC_CTYPE`
+When logging in from a macOS System you have to unset the LC\_CTYPE local: `unset LC_CTYPE`

 Setting a localw can be done by running